akkadotnet/akkadotnet-templates/docs/AkkaStreamsTemplate.md

 From there, you can use this template via the following command:

 ```
+# For C#
+dotnet new akka.streams -n "your-project-name"

+# For F#
-dotnet new akka.streams -n "your project name"
+dotnet new akka.streams -n "your-project-name" -lang F#
 ```

 ## How It Works